Everything you wanted to know about the Open Gov Hub.

 What is the Open Gov Hub?

 The Open Gov Hub is the world's first co-working community focused on transparency and open government issues.

-We are a co-working community in Washington, D.C. and a network of over 35 organizations, mostly international development NGOs, promoting transparency, accountability, and citizen engagement around the world.
+We are a co-working community in Washington, D.C. and a network of 40 organizations, mostly international development NGOs, promoting transparency, accountability, and citizen engagement around the world.

 The 20,000 square foot Hub is the physical workspace home of about 200 people promoting these open government ("OpenGov") reforms through technology, research, media, and advocacy.

 The Open Gov Hub was established in late 2012 with Global Integrity and Development Gateway as co-founders.
 There are two global affiliate Open Gov Hubs - the first in Kathmandu, Nepal and the other in Monrovia, Liberia.

 - to provide a physical home to opengov organizations (helping them be more efficient and share resources)

 - to serve as the center for collaboration, learning, and innovation on opengov issues, helping members be more effective and have greater impact together.